Fed signals interest rate hike firmly on the table for June

 Prices for futures contracts on the Fed's benchmark overnight lending rate implied that investors saw a 34 percent chance of a rate increase next month, up from 19 percent shortly before the release of the minutes, according to CME Group.

-U.S. stocks pared gains and the dollar .DXY extended gains against a basket of currencies after the minutes were released.
+U.S. stocks fell and the dollar .DXY extended gains against a basket of currencies after the minutes were released.
 Treasury yields rose, with the yield on 30-year U.S. government debt rising to a two-week high.

 "They are ready to pull the trigger on a rate increase in June," said Jack Ablin, chief investment officer at BMO Private Bank in Chicago.

+Recent data has made policymakers more confident that inflation is rising toward the Fed's 2 percent target and they also expressed fewer concerns about a global economic slowdown, according to the minutes.

-Some policymakers at the April meeting expressed concern about a slowdown in U.S. economic growth during the first quarter, when gross domestic product expanded at an annual rate of 0.5 percent, a two-year low.
+Some policymakers at the meeting were worried about a slowdown in U.S. economic growth during the first quarter, when gross domestic product expanded at an annual rate of 0.5 percent, a two-year low.

 But others argued that ongoing robust job growth suggested the economy had not gone off the track and that the growth data could be flawed.

-"Most pointed to the steady improvement in the labour market as an indicator that the underlying pace of economic activity had likely not deteriorated," according to the minutes.
+"Most pointed to the steady improvement in the labor market as an indicator that the underlying pace of economic activity had likely not deteriorated," according to the minutes.

+Data since the end of April has pointed to a pickup in consumer spending and manufacturing output, bolstering the view that economic growth was accelerating after stalling in the first quarter.
+Several Fed officials in recent weeks have stressed that a rate increase might be warranted in June.

-Some policymakers said they were concerned financial markets could be roiled by a possible British exit from the European Union in a vote next month or by China's exchange rate policies.
+Some policymakers at the April meeting said they were concerned financial markets could be roiled by a possible British exit from the European Union in a vote next month or by China's exchange rate policies.

-At its April meeting, the Fed kept its target overnight interest rate in a range of 0.25 percent to 0.50 percent.
-It hiked rates in December for the first time in nearly a decade.
+The Fed last month kept its target overnight interest rate in a range of 0.25 percent to 0.50 percent.

 A global equities sell-off and the tightening of financial markets earlier this year largely due to concerns of a slowdown in China prompted the Fed in March to dial back rate increase expectations for the year.

-Even so, the Fed signalled at that time that it would likely lift rates twice this year.
+Even so, the Fed signaled at that time that it would likely lift rates twice this year.
 Investors have been betting on just one hike.

 (Reporting by Jason Lange and Lindsay Dunsmuir; Additional reporting by Chuck Mikolajczak in New York; Editing by Paul Simao)